CHARD: Clinical Health-Aware Reasoning Across Dimensions for Text Generation Models

 \section{Related Work}

-\paragraph{Constrained Text Generation:} There have been several works on constrained text generation. \citet{donahue-etal-2020-enabling} introduce and investigate the task of infilling. \citet{feng-etal-2019-keep} propose Semantic Text Exchange to adjust topic-level text semantics using infilling. \citet{dheeraj_paper} investigate cross-domain reasoning using a prompt-tuning setup.
+\paragraph{Constrained Text Generation:} There have been several works on constrained text generation.
+For creative text generation, \citet{NAREOR} introduce narrative reordering (NAREOR) to edit the temporality of narratives. \citet{PINEAPPLE} and \citet{PANCETTA} explore the generation of personifications and tongue twisters, respectively. \citet{donahue-etal-2020-enabling} introduce and investigate the task of infilling. \citet{feng-etal-2019-keep} propose Semantic Text Exchange to adjust topic-level text semantics using infilling. \citet{dheeraj_paper} investigate cross-domain reasoning using a prompt-tuning setup.
 Our work distinctly investigates template infilling for clinical reasoning along dimensions.

 \paragraph{Commonsense Reasoning for Models:} One large commonsense KG is COMET, which trains on KG edges to learn connections between words and phrases.
 COSMIC \cite{ghosal2020cosmic} uses COMET to inject commonsense into models.
 CommonGen \cite{lin-etal-2020-commongen} assesses the commonsense reasoning of text generation models.
 Several works investigate CommonGen, including SAPPHIRE \cite{feng-etal-2021-sapphire} and VisCTG \cite{feng_caption}, the latter of which uses visual grounding.
 Unlike these works,{\TaskName} distinctly investigates reasoning for the clinical/health domain.